Thanks for subscribing!

 You’re available to over 2 million monthly users on the site.
 Sure, when compared to other online marketplaces it may not seem like much, but 2 million is a world of chances, especially with an average of 54 of those being seller visits.

 Bonanza has a great importing tool that integrates with eBay, Amazon, Etsy, and Shopify.
 This is a great tool if you're a merchant in multiple marketplaces.
 You can also edit listings in batches.

 You can sell used or new!
 Sure, marketplaces always have that used option, but not many of them highlight it.
 Plus, you can sell and re-sell items at negotiable prices.

 As soon as you list it, it’s published on Google and Bing Shopping.

 Bonanza charges fees on each sale, so they don’t make money until you do.
 Said fees are pretty complicated and can cut into your margin if you’re not careful.

 They don’t ship products out for you.
 Like, eBay, you are responsible for that part along with returns.
-Nevertheless, it does give you the freedom to pick your carrier or to start a dropshipping business.
+Nevertheless, it does give you the freedom to pick your carrier or to start an eBay dropshipping business.

 Item inventory is smaller than its competitors, limiting your options.

 If you’re under a free account, you won’t be able to promote your products in the marketplace.